15 Fun Polar Bear Activities

 Mrs. P’s class also borrowed the blubber glove experiment from Deanna Jump’s Penguin Unit.
 You can read about this experiment by reading her blog post:

-Fun Polar Bear Activities: #7 Exploring the Effects of Climate Change
+#7 Polar Bear Sensory Play – Exploring the Effects of Climate Change

 I filled the container up with water, added some ice cubes and a few drops of blue food coloring then placed it in the freezer for about an hour, just enough for the top to freeze so the polar bear could stand on it.
 The neat thing was as the ice melted the polar bear could no longer stand on it.
 This helped the students understand why polar bears can more than double their body weight during the springtime foraging season when they hunt seals on the ice but as the sea ice melts earlier and earlier, polar bears are forced to swim more and more to reach seal populations.